Vortical waves in a quantum fluid with vector, axial, and helical charges. I. Non-dissipative transport: Summary and Conclusions

 On the practical level of acoustic (or, gapless, in a more generic sense) applications, the unidirectional transport includes acoustic diodes or rectifiers, which allow sound to pass through in one direction while blocking it in the opposite direction~\cite{Fleury2015}.
 These devices could be used in noise reduction systems, acoustic logic devices, and improved ultrasonic imaging technologies~\cite{Mousavi2015}.
 Unidirectional sound propagation is an unusual phenomenon, and its appearance in a chiral plasma represents a fascinating, unexpected effect of an interplay of anomalous transport effects.

-Coming back to the field-theoretical applications in chiral plasmas, we highlight our observation that at high densities, both the helical and the axial waves merge into a common hydrodynamic excitation, the Axial-Helical Vortical Wave.
+\paragraph{Axial-helical vortical wave at high density} Coming back to the field-theoretical applications in chiral plasmas, we highlight our observation that at high densities ($\lvert \mu_V \rvert \gg T, \lvert \mu_A \rvert, \lvert \mu_H \rvert$), both the helical and the axial waves merge into a common hydrodynamic excitation, the Axial-Helical Vortical Wave.
 In this limit of the degenerate Dirac fluid, the magnitudes of helical and axial charge densities of the ensemble of particles are indistinguishable from each other since the helical and axial charges of a given particle (or anti-particle) are the same up to a sign.
-The Axial-Helical Vortical Wave maintains the property of non-reciprocity reflected in the velocities of its branches~\eqref{eq_v_deg}.
+The Axial-Helical Vortical Wave maintains the property of non-reciprocity reflected in the velocities of its branches~\eqref{eq_v_deg}:

+where $\mu_\chi = \mu_A + \mu_H \, \text{sgn}\,\mu_V$.
 Interestingly, there exists a critical temperature~\eqref{eq_Tc_deg}, at which one of the branches of this mixed wave stops propagating while the other one moves parallel to the direction of the vorticity vector.
-The mixed axial-helical vortical wave is illustrated in Figs. \ref{fig:waves}(d) and \ref{fig:waves}(e).
+The mixed axial-helical vortical wave is illustrated in Figs. \ref{fig:waves}(d) and~\ref{fig:waves}(e).

-The discussion in this paper focussed on the simplified model where both the axial and the helical charges are conserved.
+The discussion in this paper focused on the simplified model where both the axial and the helical charges are conserved.
 As already discussed in Ref.~\cite{Ambrus:2019khr}, the helicity charge dissipates in a realistic plasma due to helicity-violation pair annihilation (HVPA) processes.
 Furthermore, the conservation of the axial charge is violated due to interactions via the axial anomaly \cite{bertlmann96}.
 The latter is dynamically relevant for the crossover region of finite-temperature QCD \cite{Ruggieri:2016asg}.
-For the sake of completeness, we show in Figs. \ref{fig:waves}(f) and \ref{fig:waves}(g) the chiral vortical wave \cite{Jiang:2015cva} which emerges in the limit where the helical degree of freedom is frozen due to strong relaxation \cite{HVWp2}.
-We explore the consequences of the axial and helical charge non-conservation on the excitations spectrum revealed here in the companion paper~\cite{HVWp2}.
+For the sake of completeness, we show in Figs. \ref{fig:waves}(f) and \ref{fig:waves}(g) the chiral vortical wave \cite{Jiang:2015cva} which emerges in the limit where the helical degree of freedom is frozen due to strong relaxation~\cite{Morales-Tejera:2024mtx}.
+We explore the consequences of the axial and helical charge non-conservation on the excitations spectrum revealed here in the companion paper~\cite{Morales-Tejera:2024mtx}.